KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 13. Typo: Found `MagicMirror2` in file `installer.sh`: Replace it with `MagicMirror²`.
 14. Recommendation: Found `XMLHttpRequest` in file `jsmpeg.min.js`: Replace it with built-in fetch.
 15. Deprecated: Found `omxplayer` in file `preinstall.sh`: Try to replace it with `vlc`.
+16. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-RTSPtoWeb by shbatm](https://github.com/shbatm/MMM-RTSPtoWeb)